 Full Fight Card

-Cruiserweight – 12 Rounds
+Cruiserweight 12 Rounds (WBA, WBO Titles)

 Benavidez talks a big game, but I doubt he can handle the pressure from Ramirez.
 Just because he’s won before doesn’t mean he’ll win this time.